What are the countries leading the way in wind energy capacity?

 Charts created by the Spanish Wind Energy Association (AEE).

 The ranking of the countries that produce the most wind energy changes from year to year.
-However, there are countries with a long track record in this technology that have always been leaders, like the UK, whose enormous potential we’ve already discussed in earlier blog posts.
+However, there are countries with a long track record in this technology that have always been leaders, like the UK we’ve already discussed in earlier blog posts.

 This post looks at the 2021 data provided by GWEC, which differentiates between the leaders in onshore and offshore wind.

 Country ranking by cumulative onshore power.